top of page

 Pack graveyard.

 A wooded hill where deceased packmates are buried in marked graves.
 It is surrounded by stone-ice defenses [wrought iron fences] and has a large entrance bordered by strange structures made of rock.
 Inside there are scatterings of carved stone slabs of various shapes and sizes, some with trees growing around them, and some where they have become enveloped by trees entirely.
 The fog is heavy here and almost constant.
-Amidst the sparse woods and memorials, there is a small eroded hill, revealing an old crypt entwined in roots and dirt.
-The crypt holds a peculiar aged stone statue of a hairless, two-legged creature that seems to stare down at a large stone [sealed sarcophagi] that is covered in intricate carvings that would be impossible to replicate.
-The crypt is still being investigated and studied and only Mitteling and up are currently permitted entrance.
+Amidst the sparse woods and memorials, there is a small eroded hill, revealing an old crypt entwined in roots and dirt, known now as The Hügelberg Crypt.
+The crypt holds a peculiar aged stone statue of a hairless, two-legged creature, known as Der Fremde, that seems to stare down at a large stone [sealed sarcophagi] that is covered in intricate carvings that would be impossible to replicate.

 >Graven Burrow<